zonca/italianschoolsd-website/site/content/italian-class-curie-elementary.md

 subtitle: Enrollment open for Fall session
 ---

+**We will have a table at the Back-to-school night on Wednesday 30th, come say "Ciao" and ask for more information!**

 We are excited to launch our Italian classes for elementary school students at Curie Elementary in San Diego on Tuesdays 2:15-3:45pm starting October 3rd.
 Enrollment is open for the Fall session, we will later announce the Winter and Spring sessions.